nemmart/MarkdownTesting/INT4_README.md

 ## 3. How the Model was Fine Tuned

-For INT8 inference, the standard technique is to take the trained network, run a calibration dataset and use the results to set the quantization parameters for the layers.
+For INT8 inference, the standard technique is to take the trained network, run a calibration dataset and use the results to quantize the convolution layers.
 Unfortunately, using this technique for INT4 doesn't work well.
 Too much information is lost during the quantization and the network accuracy suffers badly.
 To resolve this problem, we start with a pre-trained model (the standard torchvision model).
 We run a calibration dataset and collect range and histogram data for both activations and model weights.
 Next, we add "fake" FP32 quantization layers to model.
 The initial parameters for these quantization layers are set using the collected range data.
 Note, it's still an all FP32 model.
 Then we run training epochs to fine tune the network and quantization layers.
 The process works as follows:

 1)  Run the calibration dataset through the "quantized" FP32 model and collect histogram data
 2)  Use KL divergence to choose new quantization ranges that minimize information loss between the histograms